noahwebb13/Carrier_File_Pipeline/README.md

 ---

-After the process runs, the files are standardized.
+After the process runs, the files are batched together standardized.
 This makes the data much easier to compare.

 **RCRS**:
 ![alt text](images/RCRS_mapped.png)